 Despite the attack, Ryan stays on course and meets Viktor Cherevin (KENNETH BRANAGH) in the company’s high-tech and highly secure facility but as soon as Ryan arrives, Cherevin is ready with all the answers.
 But that doesn’t stop Harper who devises a plan for dinner invite across the street where Ryan will slip out, break in and get the necessary info to find the right pattern to determine when the attack will happen.
 Anyway, there’s some showmenship between Ryan and Cherevin each knowing what the other is up to.

-Oh, and to complicate matters, Cathy makes a surprise visit and in Ryan’s Russian hotel room which I’m sure isn’t bugged or being monitored in some way, comes clean that he’s in fact in the CIA, much to her relief thinking he was cheating on her (because he saw a movie in the middle of the day).
+To complicate matters, Cathy makes a surprise visit and in Ryan’s Russian hotel room which I’m sure isn’t bugged or being monitored in some way, comes clean that he’s in fact in the CIA, much to her relief thinking he was cheating on her (because he saw a movie in the middle of the day).

 Jack Ryan: Shadow Recruit attempts to take the character into the 21st century, a post-911 world fighting against old enemies renewed which is apt for today’s Geo-political climate and on that front I can appreciate the film.
 I can also say I liked Chris Pine in the role, he’s nowhere close to Baldwin or Ford (the latter whom Clancy apparently hated in the role) but compared with Affleck, he might be a bit better.
 Problem is, the script just never quite gels for whatever reason.
 When we do (quickly) get beyond Ryan’s origins, the film tends to lag before finding its footing somewhere towards the end of the second act and during a nice, albeit clunky, car chase which has no real consequence other than using Knightley in the damsel-in-distress role.